Online Security Best Practices for Businesses

 Establish a Security-First Culture

-• Train employees regularly on cybersecurity awareness
+• Train and test employees regularly on cybersecurity awareness (e.g., phishing tests)

 • Verify everything, even internal requests to transfer funds